trackuity/python-driver/docs/cqlengine/upgrade_guide.rst

 Schema Management
 -----------------
-``cassandra.cqlengine.management.create_keyspace`` is deprecated.
+``cassoldra.cqlengine.management.create_keyspace`` is deprecated.
 Instead, use the new replication-strategy-specific functions that accept explicit options for known strategies:

 - :func:`~.create_keyspace_simple`
 - :func:`~.create_keyspace_network_topology`

-``cassandra.cqlengine.management.delete_keyspace`` is deprecated in favor of a new function, :func:`~.drop_keyspace`.
+``cassoldra.cqlengine.management.delete_keyspace`` is deprecated in favor of a new function, :func:`~.drop_keyspace`.
 The intent is simply to make the function match the CQL verb it invokes.

 Model Inheritance